 4. Alternate members

-(1) The Minister may appoint a person (an “alternate member”) to act temporarily in the place of a member, other than the chairperson, when the member is unable to act because of illness, absence or other cause.
+(1) The Minister may appoint a person (an alternate member) to act temporarily in the place of a member, other than the chairperson, when the member is unable to act because of illness, absence or other cause.

 (2) In appointing an alternate member, the Minister is, as far as is practicable, to follow the procedure that applied under regulation 5 in relation to the appointment of the member in whose place the alternate member is to act.